Lego Alpha Team: Mission Deep Sea

-17 sets and promotional polybags was released from 2002 to 2003.
+17 sets and promotional polybags were released from 2002 to 2003.
 The Mission Deep Sea sets were set beneath the ocean and focused on Ogel's underwater base.
 The toy sets also included aquatic vessels driven by Ogel, such as Mutant Squid and Mutant Killer Whale.
 Ogel's colour scheme of black and red was displayed on the base, mutant fish and Shark Sub, while the Alpha Team submersible vehicles were designed in yellow and black.